 Window Cleaning Cradles

 This technique is suitable for a high rise window cleaning.
 The cradle represents a suspended window cleaning platform which is attached to the skyscraper with ropes.
 The platform can be large enough and can take more than two workers to clean the windows at the same time.
 The level of the cradle can be adjusted manually or automatically which makes the cleaning process easier.
 Usually, the window cleaners should have the necessary skills and experience, as well as, to have a certification that allows them to do the job.
-They also have an additional safety equipment to protect them from unexpected circumstances.
+They also have additional safety equipment to protect them from unexpected circumstances.

 Rope Access Window Cleaning

 The closest they get to an office desk is when they fly around the glass of your window in one of those huge commercial blocks.
 But think about it for a second.
 While some are sitting 8 hours a day in front of a piece of glowing technology, these guys are literally in non-stop workout.
 Apart from the fact they work on the outside of the buildings, they have to be dealing with nature itself.
 Cleaners are not allowed to work in winds that exceed 20 miles per hour.
 How comfy would you feel swinging around in even 18 mph wind 70 floors above the grounds?
 There's one more threat to their job and it's the upcoming robotisation of skyscraper window cleaning.